 The specifics of what we do are tailored to a location’s unique situation.
 The broad outline of our approach, after an initial assessment of needs has been completed, may include:

-- Conducting outreach and establishing partnerships with municipalities, national authorities and local animal welfare/protection organizations
+- Conducting outreach and establishing partnerships with municipalities, national authorities and local communities and animal welfare/protection organizations

 - Implementing monitoring and evaluation to establish baselines and assess impact